chenaciousD/website/content/projects/startup/index.md

 **What happened and where did we go wrong?**

 When we first connected, we thought we covered the basics of co-founder compatability.
 We aligned on controversial questions related to roles, responsibilities, and equity ownership.
-We aligned on our mutual passion areas and we aligned on why we wanted to start a company.
+We aligned on our mutual interest areas and why we wanted to start a company.
 Basically all the easy, perfunctory topics.

 All seemed great.
 However, as soon as we got into the weeds of product development, working with customers, and staying accountable to each other - we realized that we were actually quite misaligned.
 Here are some of the takeaways from my experience: